Haswell update due anytime.

 What We Expect

-While the Haswell processors will likely result in modest speed gains as seen in MacBook Air benchmarks, graphical performance should see solid improvements.
+While the Haswell processors would likely result in modest speed gains as seen in MacBook Air benchmarks, graphical performance should see solid improvements.
 According to Intel, its Iris integrated graphics are able to double or triple the performance of existing Ivy Bridge chips.

 The Mac mini will probably see a minimum hard drive increase to 1TB, and will continue to offer traditional hard drives and Apple's Fusion Drive, combining a standard 1TB hard drive with flash storage for shorter boot times and quicker file access.
 Apple's recently introduced iMacs can be configured with faster PCI Express-based flash storage options (including the Fusion Drive), and it is likely the same upgrades will be offered for the Mac mini.